 - Concrete Strength Testing Technician: A CSTT is responsible for testing the compressive or flexural strength of hardened concrete cylinders or beams.
 The duties of a CSTT include proper capping of specimens (bonded and unbonded), correct operation of breaking device, and visual evaluation of broken specimens.
 Also, the CSTT is responsible to ensure the proper handling, mold removal, logging and curing of field fabricated samples upon arrival at the laboratory.
 A CSTT certification may be obtained through a program conducted by the Oregon Chapter of the American Concrete Institute (ACI).
 Certification duration: Initial and recertification – 5 years.
 Register for CSTT training.

 Upon the successful completion of the examination(s), the participant’s name, home address, and/or company affiliation will be registered in the official registry of certified technicians for the appropriate certification.
 The official registry is maintained by the ODOT Construction Section and can be accessed on the internet at the following link:

 It is anticipated that many technicians will hold multiple certifications.
 Each certified technician will be given a laminated wallet-size identification card, which indicates all areas of certification, and official letter(s) indicating certification(s) held.

 Recertification is necessary after the original certification expiration date.
 Certified Technicians must obtain recertification before the expiration date of the certification.
 Recertification may only be obtained by passing the written and/or practical test required for that particular certification.
 A Certified Technician must apply for the appropriate certification.
 The Certified Technician is responsible for scheduling his/her own written and/or practical comprehensive examination.

-It should be noted that should a technician fail to successfully complete a Certification renewal in a specialty area, the technician will be considered disqualified in that area, only, until the requirements for Certification renewal have been successfully met, subject to the limitations set forth in this document.
+Should a technician fail to successfully complete a Certification renewal in a specialty area, the technician will be considered disqualified in that area, until the requirements for Certification renewal have been successfully met.

 Technician Rights and Responsibilities Agreement